-1:1 lunchtime and playtime support for children with an EHCP to develop skills in play and social interaction.
+1:1 lunchtime and playtime support for children to develop skills in play and social interaction.

 Family Support and open days.

 If your child still needs extra support, with your permission the SENDCo will access further support, possibly through the Early Help process.